WodaMineralna/S12-Working-with-NoSQL-Using-MongoDB/README.md

-# Node.js Course - S11 Understanding Sequelize
+# Node.js Course - S12 Working with NoSQL & Using-MongoDB

-Practice code for Section 11 - Understanding Sequelize, part of the course "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)" by Maximilian Schwarzmüller.
+Practice code for Section 12 - Working with NoSQL & Using-MongoDB, part of the course "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)" by Maximilian Schwarzmüller.

 This project covers:
-- Setting up Sequelize as an ORM for MySQL
-- Defining models, mapping them to database tables, creating associations
+- Connecting a Node.js app to MongoDB using the official driver
+- Working with documents and collections instead of SQL tables
-- Performing CRUD operations using Sequelize
+- Performing CRUD operations with MongoDB (insert, query, update, delete)
-- Fetching and filtering data using query methods
+- Managing relations by storing references between documents
-- Managing secrets with environmental variables
+- Managing secrets and connection URIs with environment variables
-- Running the database locally with Docker Compose
+- Running MongoDB locally with Docker Compose (for demo/testing)
+- Connecting to a hosted MongoDB Atlas cluster (for production/remote use)

 # Project type
 - Independently implemented while following a Node.js course, writing all functionalities from scratch and extending the project with personal improvements.